semanticdata/zola-mix/content/projects/portfolio.md

 ## Acknowledgments

 Especial thanks to the [Portfolio](https://github.com/jamigibbs/portfolio) theme for [Jekyll](https://jekyllrb.com/).
-They provided both the bulding blocks, and the inspiration necessary to make this happen.
+They provided both the bulding blocks, and the inspiration necessary to make this project happen.

 Icons used in this project are part of <a href="https://uxwing.com/">UXWing</a>'s collection.
 Take a look at their <a href="https://uxwing.com/license">license</a>.